 (Env: VECTOR_DB_URL

-): Required URL for the vector database connection.retriever.top.n
+): Required URL for the vector database connection.
+Default: http://localhost:8020

 (Env: RETRIEVER_TOP_N